 Another example is the site Chasing Foxes.
 The site covers many aspects of lifestyle, including making money, style and travel.
 One report highlighted income of almost $20,000 from the blog in a single month.

 Most of the income came from display ads, with Mediavine being the company of choice (I also use them).
 Chasing Foxes also took advantage of affiliate marketing and their most profitable affiliate program was Bluehost.
 Promoting hosting services is one of the most, if not the most popular ways for bloggers to make money, since there are hundreds of thousands of people who want to emulate the success of their favorite lifestyle bloggers.

 Display ads work well because you don’t need to do all that much work.
 You paste in a bit of code, and let it run.
 You can even use an ad network to split-test ad positions for you, using AI to optimize your ads for higher earnings.

-This process works very well for blogging, as you don’t need to make your content relate to specific products.
+This process works very well for general blogging, since you don’t need to make your content relate to specific products.
 You’re simply able to write about whatever interests you, and this fits with the lifestyle blog vibe.
-You can write about your family or your recent trip to Europe, all the same, the ads will show up and target visitors based on their individual browser history, or whatever else Alexa and Instagram are recording about us.
+You can write about your family or your recent trip to Europe, all the same, the ads will show up and target visitors based on their individual browser history, or whatever else Alexa and Facebook are secretly recording.

 The main catch is that it takes quite some time to earn a decent income from ads.
 You need a substantial amount of traffic to make the process start to feel worthwhile.
 Getting this traffic isn’t impossible, but it does take time and patience.

 You can also turn to affiliate links.
-This is the approach that I recommend, as affiliate links don’t rely on traffic in quite the same way.
+This is an approach that I highly recommend, as affiliate links don’t rely on traffic numbers in quite the same way.